Legal documents

 Stamp duty must be paid on most deeds and many other legal documents before they are legally enforceable.

 Stamp duty is a tax imposed on contracts for the sale of land and other conveyancing documents, and certain other documents evidencing legal transactions.
-The proceeds of these duties and taxes are paid into the NT Government's consolidated revenue.
+The proceeds of stamp duty are paid into the NT Government's consolidated revenue.

-The person responsible for paying the duty must ensure the documents are correctly stamped.
-If stamp duty is not paid within the specified period (usually 60 days), the parties to the transaction may be charged with a criminal offence and required to pay a penalty, and the document may not be legally enforceable.
+The person responsible for paying the duty (generally the conveyee) must ensure the documents are correctly stamped.
+If stamp duty is not paid within the specified period (usually 60 days after the documents are first executed), the parties to the transaction may be charged with a criminal offence and required to pay a penalty, and the document may not be legally enforceable.

-Details of the documents on which stamp duty is payable, the rates of payment and the responsible payees are available from the Commissioner of Territory Revenue (see Contact points ).
+Details of the documents on which stamp duty is payable, the rates of payment and the responsible payees are available from the Territory Revenue Office (see

 Land title documents